Access to safe drinking water is a basic human need.

-According to the World Health Organisation, 90% of Gaza’s citizens have limited access to potable water.
+According to the World Health Organization, approximately 2 billion people around the world don’t have access to potable water.

 Zimbabweans in far-flung rural areas rely on boreholes and wells as their primary source of water.